Chart Color Schemes

 An assessment of population growth drivers in Turramurra reveals an overall ranking slightly below national averages considering recent, and medium term trends

-As of November 2025, Turramurra's population is approximately 20,738.
-This figure represents a growth of 487 people since the 2021 Census, which recorded a population of 20,251.
-The increase is inferred from an estimated resident population of 20,694 in June 2024 and 35 new addresses validated since the Census date.
+Turramurra's population was 20,738 as of November 2025, according to AreaSearch's analysis.
+This figure represents an increase of 487 people since the 2021 Census, which reported a population of 20,251.
+The change is inferred from the estimated resident population of 20,694 in June 2024 and an additional 35 validated new addresses since the Census date.
 This results in a population density ratio of 1,004 persons per square kilometer, comparable to averages seen across locations assessed by AreaSearch.
-Turramurra's growth rate of 2.4% since the Census places it within 2.0 percentage points of its SA3 area (4.4%), indicating strong growth fundamentals.
-Overseas migration was the primary driver of population growth in recent periods.
+Turramurra's growth rate of 2.4% since the census is within 2.0 percentage points of the SA3 area (4.4%), indicating competitive growth fundamentals.
+Overseas migration was the primary driver of population growth in recent periods for the area.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch employs NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
+AreaSearch uses ABS/Geoscience Australia projections released in 2024 with a base year of 2022 for each SA2 area, and NSW State Government's SA2 level projections released in 2022 with a base year of 2021 for areas not covered by the former data.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-By 2041, Turramurra is projected to grow by 480 persons based on the latest population numbers, representing an increase of approximately 2.1% over the 17-year period.
+Future population growth is anticipated to be at the lower quartile level, with the area expected to grow by 480 persons to 2041 based on the latest annual ERP population numbers, reflecting an increase of 2.1% in total over the 17 years.

 Frequently Asked Questions - Population